dmisol/flexatar-virtual-webcam/src/v-cam-lib/README.md

     vCam.src = null
     // vCam.src accepts url as string, MediaStream, MediaStreamTrack, or ArrayBuffer with encoded audio.

+    // When v-cam i-frame will try to init AudioContext it will need button press vCam.requestAudioPermition(()=>{
+        // will be executed after button press
+    })
+    // Check if audio context initialized or not, if not call requestAudioPermition if (vCam.isAudioReady){}

  ```

  > **Note:** If you will use restricted user tokens, UI for flexatar creation or deletion will be hidden.